How does factoring support the growth of international SMEs?

 T.R.
 That's it exactly, Chateaudun Crédit.
 We changed the name about six months ago after realising that we were doing half of our business internationally and that...

-T.H. … That Chateaudun wasn't famous all over the world, was it?
+T.H. … that Chateaudun wasn't famous all over the world, was it?

 T.R.
 That’s it.